 Storytelling that doesn’t care if you’re sitting comfortably

-Eerie, exciting, scary and fantastical stories for adults in London’s hidden corners, derelict housing estates, muddy foreshores, urban forests, midnight cemeteries… or just in your own front room! click on the image to see a 30 second trailer (longer films below!)
+London Dreamtime storynights happen once a month: Eerie, exciting, scary and fantastical stories for adults in the city’s hidden corners, derelict housing estates, muddy foreshores, tunnels, urban forests, midnight cemeteries… or just in your own front room!

 below: telling the story of Catherine Eddowes and honouring the women killed by Jack the Ripper- outside St George In the East, Shadwell pic (c) Georgie Jasper White

 OTHER adults storytelling

 Powerful, magical and exciting stories for museums, festivals, storytelling clubs, universities and all your amazing events:

 –I’ve heard nothing but good things about the stories…For me the first one had the most shock factor!
 I did not see the end coming!
 A really good mix of tales – really well balanced and well executed C Grosvenor-Hargreaves Lloyds Banking Group Halloween office celebration

 -Really captivating and engaging storytelling – the audience were hanging on your every word!
 Royal Academy of Arts Gallery Late (pic below)

 –The audience responded really, really well as you can see from the feedback “Outlaws and Rebels” library takeover for Cityread 2016